 Alice Springs Town Council, in conjunction with Cleanaway, provides a domestic waste collection service for the Alice Springs community.

-*Please note, some rural residents of Alice Springs may not currently have access to kerbside collection.
+Please note, some rural residents of Alice Springs do not currently have access to kerbside collection.

 Please place general household waste only in your wheelie-bin.

 THREE basic principles for every Alice Springs Resident to follow:

 - Know what you can put in your bin.
 Download the full list of do's and don'ts with Your Wheelie Bin

 Please do not put the following in your wheelie-bin: